 In Dreams, Amy is the girl that boys can confide in.
-Roberto (the puppeteer in Louie and a contestant in Pet Show!) has a night of adventure after complaining to Amy how difficult it is to get to sleep.
+After talking with Amy before bedtime, Roberto (the puppeteer in Louie and a contestant in Pet Show!) has a night of adventure.
 From his bedroom window, Roberto protects Archie’s cat from an angry dog on the street in a surprising way.

 Then there are the girls who live far from Ezra’s familiar locales.
 There’s Jennie, who wears a very special hat on Sundays (Jennie’s Hat).
 And Clementina, who discovers the beauty of nature in the desert (Clementina’s Cactus).
 And Maggie, who treks through the bayou to track down the “pirate” who stole her cricket (Maggie and the Pirate).

 While Ezra created an environment filled with children, he never forgot the importance of the adults in this world.
 Peter’s mother and father are gentle supporters of Peter’s adventures.
 Louie’s mother and father believe in him and back him up through his emotional turmoil and growth.
 Perhaps another reason for the appeal of Keats books is that they propose accessible solutions to real and familiar intergenerational problems.